code-at-the-edge/curriculum-materials/content/courses/intro-workshop/links-layouts/instructions.md

 Let's pause for a minute and talk about what that means-- creating links on the Web, that are visitable by everyone who comes to our web page:

-[Explain Lessons -- make up lessons!!]
+[explain rules -- make up lessons!!]

 ## PAIR PROGRAMMING: Layout and Positioning

-Now that we have tried out adding links, and thought about what it means to have connections between our own pages and other people's, we should return to _how we organize our web pages_ so they are meaningful to us, and can be easier read by other people!
+Now that we have added links and thought about what it means to have connections between websites, we should look at _how to organize our own web pages_ so they are meaningful to us and can be easier read by other people!

 [topics `border, padding, margin, display, position, float` CSS properties]